mishave/AlgaeBRIQ/vhausAlgaeSoftware/PBRbrain/README.md

 # Vhaus.Tech Algae Brain
-Brains fo the operation - The brain ESP board is what houses the code to run routines.
+Brains of the operation - The brain ESP board is what houses the code to run routines.

 *WORK IN PROGRESS*